buditanrim/buditanrim.github.io/_posts/2018-09-06-preface-welcome-to-yellowstroke.markdown

 In this post, I want to talk about the core reasons on why I put this blog together.

 ### Why I created this blog
 The more I work in this mysterious “design” industry, the more I discover the bigger puzzle ahead of me.
-As I solve or understand more puzzles, I want this blog to be a channel for me to share what I’ve learned with you from the practical standpoint — I hope it will be useful to you.
+And as I solve or understand more puzzles, I'd love to use this blog as a way for me to share what I’ve learned with you from the practical standpoint — I hope it will be useful to you.

+Think of this blog as a better version of my notebook.

 ### The scope of this blog
 In this blog, I’ll talk about various things like some of the design methods that I’m experimenting, the takeaways from the projects, some tips or tutorial if I find them valuable to share, or even `mistakes` that I learned from.

 Hopefully, I can resist the temptation from sharing something outside of the scope, like food or travel story.
 I’m not making any promises though!

+{% include img-caption.html
+url="/img/post/2018/09/hello.png"
+url-2="/img/post/2018/09/hello-2x.png"
+alt="hello dear reader"
+class="illustration" %}

 ### How you can participate
 You are more than a reader.
 You are the important part to evolve this blog to become better.
 I am a believer that an open and healthy discussion is always beneficial, if at any point you’d disagree or agree with my writing — I wish to hear from you (I'm still working on the comment system for this blog, so reach me out via email for now).